ThreatConnect-Inc/tcex/docs/src/creating_new_app.rst

 .. code:: bash

-  usage: tcinit [-h] [--branch {master,develop}] [--action {create,update}] --type {job,playbook} [--force]
+    usage: tcinit [-h] [--branch {master,develop}]
+                  [--action {create,update,migrate}] --type {job,playbook}
+                  [--force]

     optional arguments:
-    -h, --help            show this help message and exit --branch {master,develop}  Git branch.
+      -h, --help            show this help message and exit --branch {master,develop}
+                            Git branch.
+      --action {create,update,migrate}
-    --action {create,update}  Whether a new app should be CREATED or an existing app should be UPDATED --type {job,playbook}  Init a new App.
+                            Whether a new app should be CREATED, an existing app should be UPDATED, or an existing app of a different format MIGRATED to the new version.
+      --type {job,playbook}
+                            Init a new App.
       --force               If true, this will overwrite existing files in a directory to create a new app.

 A new playbook app can be created with: ``tcinit --type playbook``.